-- Businesses may function with as little as 23% of their staff present.
+- It was discovered that businesses can operate effectively with as few as 23% of their staff physically present.

-- Sixty-two percent think it will be just as hard, if not worse, to find employees after the epidemic as it was before.
+- According to 62 percent of respondents, it will be equally or more difficult to find employees after the pandemic, as it was before.

-The results of the poll showed that remote work is proving to be successful for most organisations.
-Over half of those questioned said they had no plans to go back to the office, which is likely due to the changing attitudes towards remote working, as the majority of companies now have a more positive outlook towards it than they did before the pandemic.
-This shift in mindset is further demonstrated by the fact that managers now understand that they can manage with only a quarter of their team physically present.
+The poll’s results revealed that remote work has been effective for many organisations.
+More than half of the respondents stated that they have no intentions of returning to traditional office settings, reflecting the changing perceptions towards remote work, with a more positive outlook than before the pandemic.
+Furthermore, this shift in mindset is illustrated by the fact that managers now recognise the possibility of operating with just a quarter of their team physically present.

-Despite the current economic instability, many businesses are increasing their investment in information technology and accelerating their development process.
-This is due to the expanding demand of customers for digital products and services.
-As customers’ needs change, companies are raising their efforts to digitally transform in order to keep up with the competition and satisfy the demands of their investors for more superior digital experiences.
+Despite the economic uncertainty, many businesses are increasing their IT investment and expediting their development process.
+This is owing to rising customer demand for digital products and services.
+As customer expectations shift, companies are prioritising their digital transformation efforts to stay competitive and meet investors’ expectations for superior digital experiences.

-Despite the difficulty in finding new employees, it does not appear as if this trend will shift in the foreseeable future.
-Consequently, businesses may need to implement new strategies for acquiring talent, as a range of factors come into play.
-These include the need for expedience in the face of persistent staffing struggles, and an increasing comfort level with remote working.
-To help meet deadlines and stay within budget, employers may need to draw from a global pool of workers, as the traditional timeframe of 30 to 60 days for recruitment may not be feasible in some scenarios, thus making this approach invaluable.
+Despite the challenges of talent acquisition, it seems that this trend will endure for the foreseeable future.
+As a result, businesses may need to adopt new strategies for attracting talent, given various factors at play.
+These include the need for promptness amidst ongoing staffing challenges, as well as increasing acceptance of remote work.
+To meet project timelines and stay within budget, employers may need to capitalise on a global pool of workers, as the traditional 30 to 60-day recruitment time frame may not be feasible in certain situations, making this approach particularly valuable.

-In fact, according to a poll conducted by IDG, a full 30% of respondents were receptive to the concept of bringing on external engineers to assist with their projects.
-This should lead to a reconsideration of how organisations can best supplement their engineering teams.
-It is not simply a matter of transferring responsibility or cutting costs; it is also about expediting progress and having the ability to quickly adjust to changing conditions while having the right expertise on hand when necessary.
+According to a survey by IDG, 30% of participants expressed a willingness to engage external engineers to help with their projects.
+This should prompt a reassessment of how organisations can enhance their engineering teams.
+It is not just a matter of transferring obligations or cutting expenses; it is also about advancing progress, swiftly adapting to changing conditions, and having the required expertise readily available when needed.